After-tax contributions

 For full details on the non-concessional contributions cap, refer to the PDS and Reference Guide for your scheme.

-If you make any after-tax contribution into your Super SA Select or Flexible Rollover Product account, you could claim a deduction for those contributions in your next tax return, subject to eligibility.
+If you make any after-tax contribution into your Super SA Select or Flexible Rollover Product account, you may be able to claim a deduction for those contributions in your next tax return, subject to eligibility.
 See the ATO website for more information on claiming deductions for after-tax contributions to super.

-Tax deductions can’t be claimed with Triple S or the Lump Sum and Pension Schemes.
+Tax deductions can’t be claimed for the contributions made to Triple S or the Lump Sum and Pension Schemes.
 These are untaxed funds which means that contributions tax is not deducted from contributions when they are paid into the scheme.